 The course will incorporate elements of experimental error analysis, optics, and optical ray tracing, principles of testing, methods and devices for fluid flow quantization and temperature measurements.
 Laboratory work with hands-on experience.

-DEFORMATION AND FAILURE OF POLYMERS AND SOFT MATERIALS 3 credits This course introduces the concepts of deformation, fracture, and failure analyses of engineering polymers, soft, and biological materials.
+694 DEFORMATION AND FAILURE OF POLYMERS AND SOFT MATERIALS This course introduces the concepts of deformation, fracture, and failure analyses of engi-